ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 > OPEN ISSUE: would returning error reveal the position of the client in the
 > batch of reports received? if so is this a security or privacy threat?

-## Change to leader aggregate sub-protocol
+## Change to aggregate sub-protocol

 There is no change to the aggregate sub-protocol on leader side.